Western Maryland Rail Trail

 The Western Maryland Rail Trail (WMRT) is a 28 mi shared-use rail trail in the U.S. state of Maryland that follows the former right-of-way of the Western Maryland Railway (WM) between Fort Frederick State Park and Little Orleans via Hancock, paralleling the C&O Canal and Potomac River.
-The asphalt-paved trail is suitable for walking, jogging, biking, rollerblading, country skiing, and snowshoeing.
+The asphalt-paved trail is suitable for walking, jogging, biking, rollerblading, cross-country skiing, and snowshoeing.

 History

 The West Subdivision of the WM was abandoned in 1975 and its rails removed between Big Pool and Tonoloway in December 1988.
 The portion in C&O Canal National Park reverted to the National Park Service (NPS) in 1980.

 In August 1990, the Maryland Department of Natural Resources purchased the right-of-way between a point 1/2 mi west of Fort Frederick State Park and Little Orleans from CSX Transportation, the successor of the WM.
 Construction began on the first 10 mi section between Fort Frederick and Hancock in 1997 and was completed in 1998.
 Construction on the next section, a 10.3 mi extension from Hancock to Pollypon (a small body of water where canal boats would winter), began in 2001; it opened on June 10, 2002.
 Construction on the third section, a 2.1 mi extension from Pollypon to Pearre Station, began in 2003; it opened in 2005.
 Construction on the fourth section, a 4.5 mi extension from Pearre Station to Little Orleans that includes a 2 mi bypass of the Indigo Tunnel via the C&O Canal, was funded in 2005 and started in 2017 after missing start dates in 2012, 2014, and 2016; it opened in 2019.